 All non-National Parks and Wildlife Service staff wishing to provide a guided walk in the Burren National Park must APPLY FOR A PERMIT from the Park Ranger.

-There are seven way-marked walking trails in the Burren National Park; five trails start from Gortlecka Crossroads (Mullaghmore Crossroads) and two trails start from Slieve Carran (Keelhilla Nature Reserve).
-The walks vary from a short thirty minute loop walk to a three hour walk over limestone mountains.
-Details of each of the walks are outlined below and a Walking Trails Map is available for download (JPEG 1.64MB) and in the National Park Information Point in Corofin.
-Each of the trails are signposted with colour-coded arrows.
+There are seven way-marked walking trails in the Burren National Park and Slieve Carran Nature Reserve.
+The walks vary from a short thirty minute loop walk to a three hour walk over limestone hills.
+Details of each of the walks are outlined below and a Walking Trails Map is available for download (JPEG 1.64MB) Each trail is signposted with colour-coded markers.
 The trails traverse a limestone landscape which can be uneven and steep in places, so care must be taken.
-None of these trails are wheelchair accessible.
-For trail advice you can contact us at the Information Point by telephone, email, post or in person.
+Please be aware that none of these trails are wheelchair accessible.
+For trail advice, you can contact us at the Burren National Park Information Point from April to September.

 There is no charge to park in the lay-by or to enter the Burren National Park.

 To get to Eagle’s Rock/Slievecarran/Keelhilla Nature Reserve from Corofin, take the R476 towards Kilinaboy.
 Drive through Kilinaboy and as far as Leamaneh Castle.
 Turn right here onto the R480.
 Then take another right onto L1014 (signposted Carran).
 Drive 5.3km to Carran and turn right when you see the church on the left.
 Slievecarran is 8.7km from here.
 Take the first left and keep driving until you see a parking area on the left.
 This is Slievecarran.
 Park here for Brown and Yellow Trails.